First quarter (Q1) 2023 outlook: Summary

 IMPORTANT LEGAL INFORMATION

 This material is intended to be of general interest only and should not be construed as individual investment advice or a recommendation or solicitation to buy, sell or hold any security or to adopt any investment strategy.
 It does not constitute legal or tax advice.

-The views expressed are those of the investment manager and the comments, opinions and analyses are rendered as at 5 January 2022, and may change without notice.
+The views expressed are those of the investment manager and the comments, opinions and analyses may change without notice.
 The information provided in this material is not intended as a complete analysis of every material fact regarding any country, region or market.